James0R4CL3/MyPythonCalculator/readme.md

-# UPDATE BRANCH
+# README
-## please read

-Trying to give the calculator the ability to run from the start so you dont have to manually re-run the program for each calculation
+## This is the main, please open a new branch before you commit any changes to the code.